 Notifications are sent to users in two cases:

-- when a new message appears in the task to which it is subscribed (see ch.
-“Inbox list”).
+when a new message appears in the task to which it is subscribed.

 To publish a response in Cerebro, you just need to click the Reply or Reply to all button in the mail client, write a response, and send an email.
-Publishing a response in Cerebro is no different from the usual response to emails from "live" people, with the exception of two nuances:
+Publishing a response in Cerebro is no different from the usual response to emails from ‘live’ people, except for two nuances: